menpo/menpo.github.io/homepage.md

 <!---
 MAIN DESCRIPTION
 -->
-The Menpo Project is an ecosystem of open-source software based on Python that provides end-to-end solution for 2D and 3D deformable modeling.
+The Menpo Project is a set of Python frameworks and associated tooling that provides end-to-end solution for 2D and 3D deformable modeling.
 The project includes training and fitting code for various state-of-the-art methods such as:

 * **Active Appearance Model (AAM)**
 * **Supervised Descent Method (SDM)**